1915 Auckland Rugby League season: Lower grades

 The lower grades consisted of second, third, fourth, and for the first time a fifth grade.
-New teams included Thames Old Boys, made up of players from Thames who had settled in Auckland, and Richmond who were affiliated with the Eden Ramblers club.
+New teams included Thames Old Boys, made up of players from Thames who had settled in Auckland, and Richmond Rovers who were affiliated with the Eden Ramblers club but soon after became a club on their own.

 J. Endean donated a shield to be awarded to the winner of the fourth grade competition in memory of his brother, Arthur Endean who had been killed in action at the Dardanelles.
 The shield would be named the Trooper Arthur Endean Shield.